HDYO has more information about HD available for young people, parents and professionals on our site:

 Dr. Bonnie Hennig-Trestman – Research Chair

 I have over 30 years of experience as a clinical therapist and have worked with people who have HD and their families since 1999.
-Currently I am the president and owner of HTA Consulting, PLLC where I provide tele-therapy to people at-risk for HD, people affected by HD, and to families.
+Currently I am the Director of the Carilion Clinic HD Program in Roanoke, VA.
+I am also an Assistant Professor at Virginia Tech Carilion School of Medicine in the Department of Basic Science Education.
+In addition, I am the Special Programs Director for HD Reach in Raleigh, NC.
+I am the president and owner of HTA Consulting, PLLC where I provide tele-therapy to people at-risk for HD, people affected by HD, and to families.
 I also conduct behavioral research.

 I provide educational lectures on various topics related to HD to healthcare professionals and to the public throughout the USA and internationally.
 I have been involved in HD research, conducting both observational and clinical trials.
 I am a member of the Huntington’s Study Group (HSG) and the European HD Network (EHDN).

 In 2003, I began to lecture on the topic of talking to kids about HD and in 2005 wrote a book called, “Talking to Kids About Huntington’s Disease: a book for people who know children with HD in their family”.
 The book was revised in 2017 and it has been translated into multiple languages.
 You can purchase a copy through Amazon Kindle via this link.